jakestrouse00/sliver.tv-accountConverter/README.md

 # sliver.tv-accountConverter
 Converts logins from email:password to token:password.
-This is useful for any programs that use HTTP requests and use your account.
+This is useful for any programs that use HTTP requests and your account.